Codeine Addiction & Treatment

 For getting off opioids like codeine, doctors usually provide drugs like methadone and buprenorphine to alleviate withdrawal symptoms.
 These drugs themselves carry the risk of becoming a source of psychological dependence, especially for those who have demonstrated that they have risk factors for substance abuse.
 Under the right conditions, however, such medications can be very helpful.

-It may take anywhere from a week to close to a month for detox to finish, depending on the severity and length of the codeine addiction, if any other drugs were also being abused during this time, and the client’s own medical and mental health history.
+It may take anywhere from a week to close to a month for detox to finish, depending on the severity and length of the codeine addiction, if any other drugs were also being abused during this time, and the patient’s own medical and mental health history.
 Because of all these factors, detox should not be attempted without medical supervision.

 Therapy for Codeine Addiction